patopesto/Minerva-app/README.md

 Later added a REST API using Falcon to manage tasks + scheduler with APScheduler.
 Then refactored everything to make configurable and deployable app.
 Then Dockerized the app.
-Then refactored everything a coupld extra times....
+Then refactored everything a couple extra times....

 "Inspired" (a lot) by alexferl's [falcon-boilerplate](https://github.com/alexferl/falcon-boilerplate)